Apple Tree Writing Activities using Depth of Knowledge (DOK)

 We could make apple cider - but be sure to blow on it because it’s hot!

-When students have their idea, they turn to a partner.
+When students have their ideas, they turn to a partner.
 Together, both students figure out a way to sing the idea with solfege hand signs and a sol and mi melody, or a sol-la-sol-mi melody, depending on the learning target for the song.

 With their melodies created, students are ready to write them down on the five-line staff.